 Home Wi-Fi used to be so simple.
 You could plug in a router and connect all of your devices.
 Now we have fancy gaming routers, gigabit speeds, and more options than you can count.
 One of the easiest modern ways to connect your entire house and your smart devices is with a mesh network.
 If you’re not familiar, we’re here to explain just what exactly a mesh network is and how to set one up.

-We’ll do our best to give you an idea of what mesh networks are as well as how they work.
-They do have their benefits and drawbacks, so this page is here to give you a complete picture.
+We’ll do our best to give you an idea of what mesh networks are and how they work.
+They have their benefits and drawbacks, so this page gives you a complete picture.

 What is a mesh network?

 In the simplest terms, a mesh network is a group of devices that functions as a single Wi-Fi network throughout your house.
 Sure, you could set up multiple traditional routers through your home, but you’d probably need a separate network for each one.
 However, each point in your new network broadcasts its own signal as part of the larger internet blanket.

 With a mesh network, you’re essentially removing the need for a central router and providing better coverage throughout your home.
 The more mesh points you add to your new network, the fewer Wi-Fi dead spots you’ll run into in your home.
 All you have to do is ensure that each of your points is within range of another so that they can relay the internet back and forth.